FAQ – HEIRO

 What Is In HEIRO?

-- The only one that tested to ensure safe sugar and starch content.
+- The only Horse Insulin Resistance supplement that’s tested to ensure safe sugar and starch content.
 You have no idea of the levels of these important ingredients in other products.

-- The only supplement double-lab tested for mineral amounts.
+- The only Horse Insulin Resistance supplement double-lab tested for mineral amounts.
 These tests show how safe HEIRO is on levels of over ten (10) important minerals.